fan0307/san-jose-nonstop-destination-selector/README.md

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to create a pull request or open an issue.

 ## License
-This project is licensed under the MIT License - see the [(LICENSE)](https://en.wikipedia.org/wiki/MIT_License) file for details.
+This project is licensed under the MIT License.